-Shopping on a budget for an ergonomic mouse?
-Look no further than the Anker 2.4 G Vertical.
-This lightweight vertical-style model has a neat auto-shutoff feature to preserve battery life.
-If you have not moved the mouse in around 8 minutes it shuts itself off completely and can be "woken-up" with a click of the mouse button.
-We are pleasantly surprised that when changing CPI settings, the change was followed with a flashing LED to indicate which setting we were in.
-Another great feature is the Anker's onboard dongle storage.
-This is a must for laptop users who are constantly on the move.
+The Anker 2.4G Vertical is your best bet for an ergo mouse on a budget.
+This lightweight vertical-style model has an auto-shutoff feature to preserve battery life.
+After around 8 minutes of non-use, it shuts itself off completely and can be "woken up" with a click of the mouse button.
+We appreciate that when changing CPI settings, a flashing LED indicates the current setting.
+Additionally, Anker's onboard storage is a must for laptop users who are constantly on the move.

 Why You Should Trust Us